school-of-aimlds/school-of-aimlds/README.md

 We take pride in fostering a collaborative and inclusive learning environment.
 Through a rich tapestry of diverse perspectives and experiences, our students gain a holistic understanding of AI's potential and its ethical implications.
 By encouraging open dialogue and critical thinking, we prepare our graduates to navigate the complex landscape of artificial intelligence with a sense of responsibility and foresight.

+## Code of Conduct :
+To foster a welcoming and inclusive atmosphere, GitHub has established a [CODE OF CONDUCT] applicable to all community members.
+We kindly ask you to review and adhere to it, ensuring a respectful environment for everyone.

 ## Connect with Us : 🙋‍♂️
 At the School of AI, Machine Learning, and Data Science, we are not just mentors; we are architects of a future where AI is harnessed responsibly and innovatively.
 Join us on this transformative journey, where theory meets practice, and curiosity meets impact.
 Together, let's shape the future of artificial intelligence.